libregis/GST101/docs/Lab6.md

 # Lab 6 - Understanding Remote Sensing and Analysis
-## Objective – Explore and Understand How to Display and Analyze Remotely Sensed Imagery

-Document Version: 3/11/2015
+!!! info "Document Version"
+    Date: 29/12/2019

+    **LibreGIS Lab Author:** Libre GIS, Germany
     **FOSS4G Lab Author:**
     Kurt Menke, GISP
     Bird's Eye View GIS
     **Original Lab Content Author:**
-Richard Smith, Ph.D., GISP
+    Richard Smith, Ph.D.
     Texas A&M University - Corpus Christi

----

     The development of the original document is funded by the Department of Labor (DOL) Trade Adjustment Assistance Community College and Career Training (TAACCCT) Grant No.  TC-22525-11-60-A-48; The National Information Security, Geospatial Technologies Consortium (NISGTC) is an entity of Collin College of Texas, Bellevue College of Washington, Bunker Hill Community College of Massachusetts, Del Mar College of Texas, Moraine Valley Community College of Illinois, Rio Salado College of Arizona, and Salt Lake Community College of Utah.
 This work is licensed under the Creative Commons Attribution 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
     This document was original modified from its original form by Kurt Menke and continues to be modified and improved by generous public contributions.

----
+    **Current document (dated: 29/12/2019) is modified from its original form by LibreGIS and continues to be modified and improved by generous public contributions.**

+!!!
+Objective
+    Explore and Understand How to Display and Analyze Remotely Sensed Imagery

 ## 1. Introduction